PolyglotGamedev/conversion_tools/README.md

 # conversion_tools

-# polyglotTOOL by Felix Caffier : windows, osx, linux conversion to xml and json from csv with PowerBasic source
+# polyglotTOOL by Felix Caffier : windows, osx, linux conversion to xml and json from csv with PowerBasic source - NOTE: outputs separated language files.